mbmSouRov/mbmSouRov/README.md

 <h1 align = "center"> Hey there👋, I am <b style="color:red">MBM Sourov </b></h1>

-- 🌱 I’m currently styding in CSE in **Ahshanullah University of Science and Technology**
+- 🌱 Stydied in CSE in **Ahshanullah University of Science and Technology**
-- 👀 I’m interested in Web Desiging
-- 🌱 I’m currently learning Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me [My Linkedin](https://www.linkedin.com/in/mbm-sourov-042698170/)